Here’s the latest on the Milan Cortina Olympics - National | Globalnews.ca

-It’s Day 4 of competition at the Milan Cortina Olympics, where Canada hopes to grow its medal tally after bringing home its second bronze on Monday.
+It’s Day 5 of competition at the Milan Cortina Olympics, where Canada will be looking to add to the three medals it won coming into Wednesday.

 Here are the latest developments.
 All times Eastern.